ibm-cloud-docs/power-iaas-cli-plugin/power-iaas-cli.md

 `ibmcloud pi volume VOLUME_ID --instance INSTANCE [--json]`

-- `VOLUME_ID`:  The unique identifier or name of the volume, INSTANCE
+- `VOLUME_ID`: The unique identifier or name of the volume.

 **Options**